rubber-duck-software/remix-error-handling-example/readme.md

    be generalized, so that an app wanted to implement this error handling on every form would be greatly burdened by boilerplate.

-To run this repository, simply clone the repo locally, run `pnpm i`, and lastly `pnpm dev` or if you don't want to run the site locally, check out https://jade-fudge-07dcb3.netlify.app
+To run this repository, simply clone the repo locally, run `yarn install`, and lastly `yarn dev` or if you don't want to run the site locally, check out https://jade-fudge-07dcb3.netlify.app